NT548-P11-DevOps-Technology/simple-microservices-application/README.md

 - **A Virtual Machine - Ubuntu** (prefer): This VM will host the necessary components for containerized application deployment and testing.
 Install required software:
     - [**Docker**](https://docs.docker.com/engine/install/ubuntu/)
     - [**Docker Compose**](https://docs.docker.com/compose/install/linux/)
 - **A DockerHub account**: Create an account on DockerHub if you don't already have one.
-DockerHub will be used to store and manage Docker images for the application.
+DockerHub will be used to store and manage Docker images for the application.<br>
 → You can sign up for a DockerHub account here: [DockerHub Sign Up](https://hub.docker.com/signup)

 ### Manual Deployment